LemmyMwaura/go-tdd/README.md

 # Overview

-This repository contains the code and tests I've written while learning Go programming language with a Test-Driven Development (TDD) approach.
+This repository contains the code and tests I've written while re-learning Go programming language with a Test-Driven Development (TDD) approach.
 Each directory corresponds to a specific concept or exercise covered during my learning journey.
 This README provides guidance on how to navigate and utilize the resources within this repository.

 ## Prerequisites